* This is the Consumer Version. *

 About 25% of infected people never develop—or at least never notice—the characteristic red spot.

 This stage begins when the bacteria spread through the body.
 Fatigue, chills, fever, headaches, stiff neck, muscle aches, and painful, swollen joints are common.
-These symptoms may last for weeks.
+These symptoms of Lyme disease may last for weeks.
 In nearly half of people who are not treated, more, usually smaller erythema migrans spots appear on other parts of the body.
 Less commonly, people have a backache, nausea, vomiting, sore throat, swollen lymph nodes, and an enlarged spleen.

 Although most symptoms come and go, feelings of illness and fatigue may persist for weeks.
 These symptoms are often mistaken for influenza or common viral infections, especially if erythema migrans is not present.

 Sometimes more serious symptoms develop.
 The nervous system is affected in about 15% of people.
 Common problems are meningitis (which causes headache and a stiff neck) and Bell palsy (which causes weakness on one or occasionally both sides of the face).

 These problems may last for months.
 Nerve pain and weakness may develop in other areas and persist longer.